calculix/cae/README.md

 Other:
 - Implement keyword dialog as tab on main window.
-- Settings Dialog: add buttons to Pathes to open files.
 - Try to [build CalculiX with mingw-w64](https://mechanicalhacks.wordpress.com/2011/03/29/building-calculix-to-run-native-on-64-bit-windows/).
 [Attention!](http://hillyuan.blogspot.com/2013/10/build-calculix261-in-mingw64.html)
 - Folder 'tests': move all logs and architecture schemes there.